A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Asymptotic behavior

-We thus have proved Lyapunov condition on the generator for $V=\ap{\cdot}^k$ and $V=e^{a\ap{\cdot}}$.
-For these weight functions (and in generally for $\mathcal{C}^2$ functions), we see that actually Assumption \eqref{eq:sLyap} implies Assumption \eqref{eq: semigroupLyap}, which is the statement of the next Theorem.
+for some $C,\lambda>0$. \end{proof} We thus have proved a Lyapunov condition on the generator for $V=\ap{\cdot}^k$ and $V=e^{a\ap{\cdot}}$.
+For these weight functions (and in general for $\mathcal{C}^2$ functions), we see that actually Assumption \eqref{eq:sLyap} implies Assumption \eqref{eq: semigroupLyap}, which is the statement of the next Theorem.